Your guide to the Stableford scoring system, the calculator and how it works.

 Every time you add a round of golf, we will calculate your Stableford points and record your scores so you can see how your game is improving.
 You can join Mulligan+ for free.

 Weekly updates on special offers, green fees and the latest equipment

 Find available tee times Vale Do Lobo Golf Resort | Portugal Golf Handicap – Explained A golf handicap is the measurement of your golfing ability and allows you to play against other golfers on a fair basis.
 It’s therefore an excellent measurement of how your game is improving and in an ideal world your handicap

 Understanding the Golf Handicap How does a golf handicap Change Learn how your golf handicap changes with each round you play.
 How Does Your Handicap Change Every time you play a round, your golf handicap has the potential to change.
 It may go up or down or it may stay the same. learn how your

 How to Play Match Play what is match play golf The most exciting golf competition formula used in the Ryder Cup Match play is the most exciting format of Golf Learn the basics of Match Play and get the friendly competitions started What is Match Play Golf Match play is perhaps one of the most

-Handicap Stroke Allowance A Guide to golf handicap table and stroke allwance for Stableford and Matchplay competitions Handicap Stroke Allowance Stroke Allowance Guide A Guide to golf handicap table and stroke allowance for Stableford and Matchplay competitions Handicap Stroke Allowance A quick guide to help you calculate the stroke allowance.
-The table below lets you
+Stroke Alowance Handicap Stroke Allowance Tables A Guide to golf handicap table and stroke allwance for Stableford and Matchplay competitions Handicap Stroke Allowance Stroke Allowance Guide A Guide to golf handicap table and stroke allowance for Stableford and Matchplay competitions Handicap Stroke Allowance A quick guide to help you calculate the stroke allowance.
+The

 Stroke Play Guide Stroke Play Golf Stroke Play is the most widely used scoring system for golf competitions.
 But how does it work?
 What is stroke play in golf Our guide to how does stroke play work!
 Stroke play refers to a round of golf where the stokes taken over the course are added together